tall ship

 "Fear not," the mariner assured him, as though he had read the younger man's mind.
 "I did not fall down dead with my shipmates that day.
 I was left alive but all alone aboard that ship on the wide open sea, surrounded by the dead men I had known and worked beside for many a year.

 "I turned my face toward heaven and tried to pray for salvation, but the words escaped me.
 I closed my eyes to avoid seeing the dead bodies around me, for on each face was still the look of accusation.
-For seven days and nights I remained alone amidst one hundred and twelve corpses that surprisingly neither rotted nor reeked.
+For seven days and nights, I remained alone amidst one hundred and twelve corpses that surprisingly neither rotted nor reeked.
 During that time, I waited for my turn to die, but it did not come.

-"For wont of anything else to do, I looked down into the watery Atlantic and watched the fish and serpents that swam there.
+"For want of anything else to do, I looked down into the watery Atlantic and watched the fish and serpents that swam there.
 I had never before noticed how beautiful they were.
 Suddenly, I felt love for all the living beings of the sea, and, although I could not speak aloud of their beauty, in my heart I blessed them.

-"It was then, as my bosom swelled with love for God's creatures, a miracle occurred.
+"It was then, as my bosom swelled with love for God's creatures, that a miracle occurred.
 The dead bird fell from my neck, and my voice was restored.
 Peace came upon me, and I slept.
 My body and mind gained strength in a gentle, restful slumber, one not plagued by disturbing dreams.
 Afterward, when I awoke it was raining.
 My face was soon wet and my clothes damp.
-I drank greedily of the fresh water that fell from above.
+I drank greedily of the freshwater that fell from above.
 So desperate was I to slake my thirst that I licked the moisture from the deck of the ship.

 "Then the most bizarre storm brewed.
 I could plainly hear the roar of mighty winds, yet not even a faint breeze blew.
 Still, the ship moved, for the sound alone seemed to propel it, though its sails remained limp and lifeless.
 Overhead the moon shone in a clear sky.
 Strange lightning that did not crack or bellow with thunder rent the darkness of night, and suddenly the dead men around me—all one hundred and twelve of them—rose as one.
 None spoke or moved an eye, but each lifeless crewman took the post he had once manned in life.
 The body of the helmsman went to the helm and steered the ship.
 Even my dead nephew stood beside me as we worked the ropes, but he spoke not a word."